MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 Like that proposal, this addresses the zone apex CNAME challenge for clients that implement this.

-However with this HTTPSSVC proposal it remains necessary to continue to include address records at the zone apex for legacy clients.
+However with this SVCB proposal it remains necessary to continue to include address records at the zone apex for legacy clients.
 If deployment of this standard is successful, the number of legacy clients will fall over time.
-As the number of legacy clients declines, the operational effort required to serve these users without the benefit of HTTPSSVC indirection should fall.
+As the number of legacy clients declines, the operational effort required to serve these users without the benefit of SVCB indirection should fall.
 Server operators can easily observe how much traffic reaches this legacy endpoint, and may remove the apex's address records if the observed legacy traffic has fallen to negligible levels.